mozilla/CCADB-Tools/kinto_integrity/README.md

 > NOTE: The header `"Content-Type: text/plain"` is mandatory.
 Failure to set this header will result in a 404.

+> NOTE: This endpoint only supports the POST HTTP method.
+Any other method will return a 404.

 ### Excluding revocations.txt
 The following endpoint excludes `revocations.txt` from the computation altogether.
 ```bash